lauraantao/lauraantao.github.io/_pages/research.md

 ---

-## **Predicting biodiversity change in the Anthropocene – species and community-level responses to climate change**
+## **Quantifying and predicting biodiversity change in the Anthropocene**

-Climate change is causing rapid changes in biodiversity around the world.
-In order to inform conservation and policy actions, we need to understand how and why biodiversity is changing.
-This is a complex issue, because species have different characteristics and can respond differently – i.e. some species are winners and others are losers, and because species together form complex communities.
-This project will use information on species abundance records that have been collected for several decades for birds and moths across Finland.
-It will use statistical methods to evaluate how fast changes in precipitation and temperature are affecting species individual responses, and then how those changes combined affect entire communities.
-This will allow us to understand which species are most vulnerable to climate change, which is fundamental to understand the complex changes in biodiversity that are occurring, and to help make predictions for the future.
+Biodiversity is being rapidly restructured around the world.
+In order to inform conservation and policy, we need to understand how, why and where biodiversity is changing.
+This is a complex issue, because species have different traits and can respond differently – i.e. some species are winners and others are losers, and because species form complex communities.

-## **Biodiversity change across space and time**
+I use long-term abundance records collected for several decades for different taxa to evaluate how and where e.g. birds and moths respond to climate change across large spatial scales.
+Then I aim to understand how these species individual responses combine to affect the structure and composition of entire communities.

-Within this topic, I aim to assess the effect of recent climate change on local patterns in community structure across the globe, using global synthesis of long-term observations.
-I also assess how different biodiversity aspects have changed using long-term data collected along a latitudinal gradient in Finland.
+On the other hand, biodiversity is itself multidimensional.
+I aim to assess the effects of global change on patterns of community structure using global synthesis of long-term observations and quantifying change across multiple biodiversity dimensions, and specifically across large-scale spatial and latitudinal gradients.

+These lines of research will allow us to understand which species and communities are most vulnerable to global change - and where, which is fundamental to quantify the complex patterns of ongoing biodiversity change, and to enable us to build more accurate predictions under future scenarios of change.